80+ Verified Digital Marketing Statistics & Trends You Should Know (2022)

 Can your digital marketing efforts be counted if you fail to convert your visitors?

-In an attempt to improve their conversion rates, companies are spending as much as $2000 a month on conversion rate optimization (CRO) tools.
+To improve their conversion rates, companies are spending as much as $2000 a month on conversion rate optimization (CRO) tools.

 The same survey also discovered that 173 marketers gained returns that were higher than 1000%.